datavis-tech/json-templates/README.md

 console.log(template({ foo: "bar" })); // Prints "bar"
 ```

 Parameters can have default values, specified using a colon.
+These come into play when the parameter is either `undefined` or `null`.

 ```js
 var template = parse("{{foo:bar}}");